TrainWeb.org Facebook Page

 by Chris Guenzler

-I had an idea for a Train Travel Meetup Group train trip.
-We all could try Business Class on the Coast Starlight then ride the low-level San Joaquin with the former New Jersey Transit comet cars rebuilt by Beech Grove for the State of California on the return trip the next morning.
+I had an idea for a Train Travel Meetup Group train trip, which was to sample Business Class on the northbound Coast Starlight to Oakland, then ride the low-level San Joaquin with the former New Jersey Transit Comet Cars rebuilt by Beech Grove for the State of California on the return trip the next morning.
 In addition, everyone would be able to see the new First Class Lounge in Los Angeles while we waited to board the Coast Starlight.
-I posted the announcement on the Meetup Page, started my third year at Heninger Elementary School working with 4th through 6th grade students, then waited for the day of the trip to arrive.
+I posted the announcement on the Meetup Page and started my third year at Heninger Elementary School working with 4th through 6th grade students.

 Pacific Surfliner 763 11/7/2015

-I was up early and waited for Robin to pick me up before we drove to the Santa Ana station and parked in the parking structure.
+I was up early and waited for Robin to pick me up then drove to the Santa Ana station and parked in the parking structure.
 Robin had picked me up some hot cakes and sausage before he arrived so we had breakfast on the bench on the Track 1 platform.
-A few minutes later we heard a horn and waited for the train to arrive.
-Pacific Surfliner 763 arrived and we took seats in Car 3 in the four seat section on a very crowded train this morning.
-We picked up more passengers in Anaheim and Fullerton before we ran the final miles into LAUPT and detrained there.
+A few minutes later we heard a horn, Pacific Surfliner 763 arrived and we chose seats in Car 3 in the four-seat section on a very crowded train.
+More passengers boarded in Anaheim and Fullerton before we travelled the final miles into LAUPT and detrained.
 On the platform we climbed into a Red Cap's cart and then Jenell, one of our group, took the front seat and soon were taken to the First Class Lounge.
 There we found a table and Brian joined us, so now had a group of four going to Oakland.
 I had a glass of orange juice and Robin then ran to Subway to get a sandwich for his lunch later.
-Soon we were told to line up to be taken out to the train, boarded the same Red Cap's cart and soon he dropped us off at the Business Class door for the Coast Starlight.
+Not long after, we were told to queu up to be taken out to the train, boarded the same Red Cap's cart and he dropped us off at the Business Class door for the Coast Starlight.

 Coast Starlight 14 Business Class 11/7/2015